teaprof/cmake_and_cuda/how_to_enable_CUDA_in_cmake.md

 This hack calls nvcc using the correct path and this allows nvcc to find other components when `nvcc -v fakefile` is executed.
 The `CMakeLists.txt` file for this case is the same as in the previous approach.

+Do not forget to grant the execution flags: `chmod ugo+x /usr/bin/nvcc`

 **Rem.**: This way is used when ```nvidia-cuda-toolkit``` installed via `apt install`.<br/>

 # Remarks